-Not that Bird allows us to dwell much on the plot’s high-stakes game; we’re always aware of what’s in jeopardy, but the speed at which the story unfolds keeps the audience tied to their seats from one sequence to the next.
+Not that Bird allows us to dwell much on the plot’s high-stakes game.
+We’re always aware of what’s in jeopardy, but the speed at which the story unfolds keeps the audience tied to their seats from one sequence to the next.
 His production leaps from Moscow to Mumbai to Dubai, each locale boasting a more impressive gadget or action setup than the last.
-In the Kremlin, another almost silent sequence has Hunt and Benji deceiving an armed guard with a neat hallway projection device; in Dubai, Hunt chases Hendricks through a modern parking garage featuring robotic lifts that ascend and descend for sudden getaways or unexpected attacks (the sequence recalls a similar, but better one in Minority Report that occurs in a futuristic Audi factory).
-Of course, the aforementioned stunt where Cruise hangs off the highest building in the world remains the film’s standout; what’s even more impressive is that it’s followed by a smart and equally thrilling caper sequence where Hunt and his team pull the “old switcheroo” on two groups of nuclear terrorists.
+In the Kremlin, another almost silent sequence has Hunt and Benji deceiving an armed guard with a neat hallway projection device; in Dubai, Hunt chases Hendricks through a modern parking garage featuring robotic lifts that ascend and descend for sudden getaways or unexpected attacks (the sequence recalls a similar, but better one in 2002’s Minority Report that occurs in a futuristic Audi factory).
+Of course, the aforementioned stunt where Cruise hangs off the highest building in the world remains the film’s standout.
+What’s even more impressive is that it’s followed by a smart and equally thrilling caper sequence where Hunt and his team pull the “old switcheroo” on two groups of nuclear terrorists.
 All of this comes beautifully enhanced by Bird’s use of IMAX cameras, which provides an immersive, high-clarity experience without the need for darkening 3-D glasses.
 If cinema needs a new gimmick to sell its blockbusters, it should be this.